squasta/Simple-Landing-Zone-for-NC2-on-AWS/README.md

 ## Landing Zone architecture(s)

-If you want to use **Native AWS VPC integration**, this is the basic landing zone
+If you want to use [**Native AWS VPC integration**](https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Clusters-AWS:aws-clusters-aws-nc2-on-aws-architecture-c.html), this is the basic landing zone.
+If you want to use [Nutanix Flow Networking](https://portal.nutanix.com/page/documents/solutions/details?targetId=TN-2028-Nutanix-Cloud-Clusters-on-AWS:flow-virtual-networking-on-aws.html) integration available in AOS 6.8 or more, **check FlowNetworking Branch in this repo**

 <img width='800' src='./images/LZ-NC2AWS-NativeNetwork.png'/>